 Sept.
 18 gala will honor retiring chancellor and benefit San Diego Promise

-May 10, 2021 |
+July 26, 2021 |

-Chancellor Carroll will be retiring July 1, 2021 after serving for 17 years as the chief executive officer at one of the largest community college districts in California.
-The gala, titled “A Legacy of Achievement: A Tribute to Chancellor Constance M. Carroll, Ph.D.
+Chancellor Carroll retired on July 1, 2021 after serving for 17 years as the chief executive officer at the district.
+The gala, titled “A Legacy of Achievement: A Tribute to Chancellor Emerita Constance M. Carroll, Ph.D.
 Benefiting the San Diego Promise,” and affiliated fundraising efforts have already raised nearly $700,000 to benefit students at San Diego City, Mesa, and Miramar colleges.

-Frequently referred to as “The People’s Chancellor,” Dr. Carroll also has overseen the transformation of San Diego City, Mesa, and Miramar colleges and San Diego Continuing Education through the voter-approved, $1.555-billion, Propositions S and N bond measures passed in 2002 and 2006 respectively; she co-chaired the advocacy campaign for Senate Bill 850, which established the California Community College Baccalaureate Program; she was appointed by President Barack Obama and confirmed by the U.S. Senate to serve on the National Council on the Humanities; and she has supported a burgeoning Honors Program that has played a critical role in students earning a record-breaking number of degrees and certificates and transferring to some of the top universities in the nation.
+Frequently referred to as “The People’s Chancellor,” Dr. Carroll also oversaw the transformation of San Diego City, Mesa, and Miramar colleges and the San Diego College of Continuing Education through the voter-approved, $1.555-billion, Propositions S and N bond measures passed in 2002 and 2006 respectively; she co-chaired the advocacy campaign for Senate Bill 850, which established the California Community College Baccalaureate Program; she was appointed by President Barack Obama and confirmed by the U.S. Senate to serve on the National Council on the Humanities; and she supported a burgeoning Honors Program that has played a critical role in students earning a record-breaking number of degrees and certificates and transferring to some of the top universities in the nation.